ietf-wg-cellar/matroska-specification/notes.md

 The default Track Tick duration is one millisecond.

-The `TimestampScale` is a floating-point value, which is usually 1.0.
+The `TimestampScale` is a floating-point value that is usually "1.0".
 But when it's not, the multiplied Block Timestamp is a floating-point value in nanoseconds.
 The `Matroska Reader` **SHOULD** use the nearest rounding value in nanosecond to get the proper nanosecond timestamp of a Block.
 This allows some clever `TimestampScale` values